World shares are mixed as investors watch for further news on Trump's tariffs

 Shares also fell in Australia, with the S&P/ASX 200 losing 0.5% to 8,924.70.

-Shares fell 0.7% in Jakarta after Indonesia’s president, Prabowo Subianto, pledged Sunday to revoke lawmakers’ perks and privileges, to try to ease public fury after nationwide protests left six people dead.
+Shares sank 1.2% in Jakarta after Indonesia’s president, Prabowo Subianto, pledged Sunday to revoke lawmakers’ perks and privileges, to try to ease public fury after nationwide protests left six people dead.
 It was a rare concession in response to mounting public anger.

-U.S. markets will be closed on Monday for the Labor Day holiday.

 On Friday, Wall Street closed out another winning month though benchmarks ended below their latest all-time highs.